Package metametameta

 Expand source code

-def generate_from_pep621(name: str = "", source: str = "pyproject.toml", output: str = "__about__.py") -> str:
+def generate_from_setup_cfg(name: str = "", source: str = "setup.cfg", output: str = "__about__.py", validate: bool = True) -> str:

 """